-Credit for the thesis or dissertation is generally awarded in a non-letter grade format (Credit/No-credit.)
+The Dean and department chair of the respective degree program will determine if credit is to be awarded in a letter grade or a non-letter grade (Credit/No-credit) format.

 STEPS FOR THESIS OR DISSERTATION COMPLETION AND SUBMISSION

 1. A student wishing to pursue the thesis or dissertation option prints the Thesis/Dissertation Declaration Form (included on page 18).
 Students who have earned a C or below in their program are not eligible for the thesis or dissertation option, unless waived by the by the appropriate campus authority.